Grassroots campaign

 Write to your MP

-Use the postcode lookup to find the right constituency and copy a message you can adapt around freedom, evidence, and harm reduction.
+Use the postcode lookup to find the right constituency and copy a message you can adapt around freedom, evidence, harm reduction, and business impact.
+We have provided some example text you can adapt to cover vaping and heated tobacco in your own words.

 Final action